kichichoi102/simple-chicken-oop/README.md

 ## Note:
 This repository does not follow any best practices on naming conventions, branching conventions, or PEP conventions.
 It is a very quick and dirty implementation to demonstrate the basic concepts of OOP including the four pillars.

+The other repo: [`chicken-oop`](https://github.com/kichichoi102/chicken-oop) practices the best practices, and extends this repository with SOLID principles and OOD.

 ## File Structure
 ```
 .